Written by Jonathan Munson, Executive Director, RFTH

 Is it an elementary teacher who was cheerful and creative?
 A middle school teacher who helped you navigate the awkwardness of adolescence?
 Or perhaps a college professor who challenged you to reach your full potential?

-Of all the amazing teachers in your past, I bet you didn’t consider the one teacher that could’ve potentially shaped your life more than any other:
+Of all the excellent teachers in your past, I bet you didn’t consider the one ‘teacher’ that could have potentially shaped your life more than any other:

 Suffering.

 Suffering is the teacher that no one wants.
-Yet in the classroom of suffering, we’re offered a difficult but invaluable education that we can’t find anywhere else.
+Yet, in the classroom of suffering, we’re offered a challenging but invaluable education that we can’t find anywhere else.

-While there is no guarantee that we’ll have the same “deep” experiences through our suffering, Elliot’s words show us that it’s possible for suffering to teach us a great deal.
-It really boils down to how we respond.
+While there is no guarantee that we’ll have the same “deep” experiences through our suffering, Elliot’s words show us that suffering can teach us a great deal.
+It boils down to how we respond.

 Here’s an inescapable question: